Codeception/codeception.github.com/docs/modules/Doctrine2.md

 #### persistEntity

 This method is deprecated in favor of `haveInRepository()`.
-It's functionality is exactly the same.
+Its functionality is exactly the same.

 #### refreshEntities